About Time (2013 film): Plot

-Tim Lake grows up in Cornwall, in a house by the sea with his father James, mother Mary, absent-minded uncle Desmond, and free-spirited younger sister Katherine ("Kit Kat").
-On his 21st birthday, Tim learns from his father that the men of his family have the ability to travel back in time to moments they have lived before.
-James discourages his son from using his gift to acquire money or fame, and Tim decides he will use it to improve his love life.
+Tim Lake grows up in Cornwall with his father James, mother Mary, uncle Desmond, and younger sister Katherine ("Kit Kat").
+The morning after a less-than-great New Year’s Eve party, James tells Tim that the men of their family can travel back in time to moments they have lived before.
+Tim tests this by going back to the previous night’s party and changing a few events.
+When he returns, James discourages him from using his gift to acquire money or fame, and Tim decides to use it to improve his love life.

 The following summer, Kit Kat's friend Charlotte visits.
-Tim is instantly smitten, but waits until the end of her stay to tell her how he feels; she tells him that he should have told her earlier.
-Tim travels back in time to tell Charlotte in the middle of the holiday, but she advises him to wait until her last day.
-Heartbroken, Tim realises she is uninterested in him, and that time travel cannot change anyone's mind.
-Believing he has lost true love, Tim becomes jaded.
+Although instantly smitten, Tim waits until the last day to tell her; she tells him he should have told her earlier.
+Tim travels back in time to tell Charlotte in the middle of the holiday, but she suggests he wait until her last day.
+Heartbroken, he realises that she is uninterested in him and time travel cannot change anyone's mind.

-Tim moves to London to pursue a career as a lawyer, living with his father's acquaintance, Harry, an angry misanthropic playwright.
-Tim visits a Dans le Noir restaurant, where he meets Mary, an American immigrant and book publisher.
-They flirt in the darkness, and afterward, Mary gives Tim her phone number.
-Tim returns home to find a distraught Harry, whose opening night of his new play has been ruined by an actor forgetting his lines.
-Tim goes back in time to help the actor, and the play is a triumph.
+Tim moves to London to pursue a career as a lawyer, initially living with his father's acquaintance Harry, a playwright.
+He visits a Dans le Noir restaurant, where he meets Mary, an American who works for a publisher.
+They flirt in the darkness, and she gives Tim her phone number.
+He returns home to a distraught Harry, whose play's opening night has been ruined by an actor forgetting his lines.
+Tim goes back in time to help the actor so the play is a triumph.

-However, when Tim tries to call Mary, he discovers that by going back in time to help Harry, the evening with Mary never occurred.
-He recalls Mary's obsession with Kate Moss and finds Mary a week later at a Kate Moss exhibition.
-However, he discovers that she now has a boyfriend.
-Tim goes back in time having discovered when and where they met, turning up early before the potential boyfriend arrives, and persuades Mary to leave with him instead.
-Their relationship develops and Tim moves in with Mary.
-One night, he encounters Charlotte who now seems interested in him, something Tim initially seems to consider, but turns her down upon the invitation of intimacy, realising that he is in love with Mary.
-He proposes; they marry and have a daughter, Posy.
+However, when Tim tries to call Mary, he discovers that by going back to help Harry, the evening with her never occurred so he does not have her number.
+Recalling Mary's obsession with Kate Moss, he attends a Kate Moss exhibition every day until he sees Mary.

+Having never met Tim, she is confused but allows him to join her and her friend.
+During lunch, he discovers that she now has a boyfriend.
+Tim goes back to when they met, turning up before the potential boyfriend arrives, and persuades Mary to leave with him.

+Their relationship develops, and Tim moves in with Mary.
+One night, he encounters Charlotte, who is now interested in him, but he turns down the invitation of intimacy as he is in love with Mary.
+Tim returns home and proposes.
+They marry, and shortly afterwards have a baby daughter, Posy.